huderlem/porymap/docsrc/manual/settings-and-options.rst

    ``new_map_border_metatiles``, "``468,469,476,477`` or ``20,21,28,29``", project, yes, The list of metatile ids that will be used to fill the 2x2 border of new maps
-   ``custom_scripts``, , user, yes, A list of script files to load into the scripting engine ``prefabs_filepath``, ``<project_root>/prefabs.json``, project, yes, The filepath containing prefab JSON data
+   ``custom_scripts``, , user, yes, A list of script files to load into the scripting engine ``prefabs_filepath``, ``<project_root>/prefabs.json``, project, yes, The filepath containing prefab JSON data ``prefabs_import_prompted``, 0, project, no, Keeps track of whether or not the project was prompted for importing default prefabs

 Some of these settings can be toggled manually in porymap via the *Options* menu.